markstringer-dti/markstringer-dti.github.io/dti.md

 Hungry crowd - Gary Halbert
 Childish Thinking - Marion Milner
 Wanton go for it - Richard Bandler
-Bullshit - Harry G Franfurt
+Bullshit - Harry G Frankfurt
 The Hiding Hand
 The Fata Morgana - Albert O. Hirschman
 On the evolutionary function of sociopaths or Sooner or later, someone needs to say "fuck it."

 ## References